felixamaladoss/process-runner-calc/README.md

 After successful build, jar(process-runner-calc-1.0-SNAPSHOT.jar) will be created under target directory.

-#Execute
+## Execute

 ```
 java -jar target\process-runner-calc-1.0-SNAPSHOT.jar
 ```

 Enter the input in the console & press ENTER.
-Input must list of processes in array list.
+Input must be list contains processes which is an array with 2 integer - start time & end time.

 For example :
 [[1,5] ,[2,4], [4,5]]

-#Test
+## Test

 Test cases can be found under 'src\test\java' folder